 Some studies even suggest that licorice extract may help reduce blood sugar in people with diabetes.

 Sometimes the body wants more than just water.
 Milk may be a good option.
-Fat-free cow or soy milk, rice milk, or unsweetened nut milks can provide calories, vitamins, and minerals.
-It is important to choose the unsweetened varieties.
+Fat-free cows milk, soy milk, rice milk, or nut milks can provide calories, vitamins, and minerals.
+However, it is important to choose the unsweetened varieties.